ullenius/fresh-curry/README.md

 * Fresh Curry requires Java 11
 * This is a Maven project:
 ** build a jar-file using 'mvn package'
-** build documentation 'mvn javadoc'
+** build documentation 'mvn javadoc:javadoc'

 ## Rest API
 https://exchangeratesapi.io/